How To Calculate Dog Years to Human Years [Vet-Approved]

 Convert dog years to human years easily with Sploot's Pet Age calculator.
 This calculator is based on the pet age chart shared by the American Animal Hospital Association (AAHA).

 Note: This dog years to human years calculator is in-page; you will not be redirected.
-The calculator may take a few seconds to fully load.

 Final Thoughts on Determining a Pup’s Age & Healthy Aging